TPLO Recovery

 Once TPLO surgery has been performed, your pup will need a fair amount of care to ensure that its healing process goes as smoothly as possible.

-How to prepare for your pet’s recovery after the procedure
+Prepare for your pet’s recovery

 A few specific things to keep in mind:

-You’ll need to keep your pet’s wound clean and dry for the first few weeks following surgery.
+• You’ll need to keep your pet’s wound clean and dry for the first few weeks following surgery.

-You’ll want to restrict your pet from running or jumping while they’re still in the recovery stage.
+• You’ll want to restrict your pet from running or jumping while they’re still in the recovery stage.

-You should also avoid hot water and bathing your dog during this time for the first couple of weeks.
+• You should also avoid hot water and bathing your dog during this time for the first couple of weeks.

-It’s important that you trim your pet’s hair around the incision site so that it doesn’t get matted or snagged on anything.
+• It’s important that you trim your pet’s hair around the incision site so that it doesn’t get matted or snagged on anything.

-Your dog will likely show less pain the first day than on subsequent days as the anesthesia and pain killers used during the surgery are still masking the pain.
+• Your dog will likely show less pain the first day than on subsequent days, as the anesthesia and painkillers used during the surgery are still masking the pain.
 So your dog will feel worse on day two than it did on day one.

 Prepare your home

-We actually ended up with a couple of crates so we could move her around as the family moved from one area to another (living room, bedroom, deck, etc).
+We actually ended up with a couple of crates so we could move her around as the family moved from one area to another (living room, bedroom, deck, etc.).

 Prepare your dog’s space

-Whether your dog will recover in a crate, or in an isolated space such as a room with a gate, you’ll want to consider other precautions to ensure the recovery goes smoothly.
+Whether your dog will recover in a crate or in an isolated space such as a room with a gate, you’ll want to consider other precautions to ensure the recovery goes smoothly.

 Stairs are obviously a no-no for the first couple of weeks after surgery, maybe even longer.